wandb/docs/docs/guides/model_registry/link-new-model-version.md

 There are two ways to view the source of linked models: The artifact browser within the project that the model was logged to and the model registry.

-After you link a [model version](./model-management-concepts.md#model-version), you will see a pointer that connects a specific model version in the model registry to the source model artifact (located within the project the model was logged to).
-The source model artifact will also have a pointer that points to the model registry.
+A pointer connects a specific model version in the model registry to the source model artifact (located within the project the model was logged to).
+The source model artifact will also have a pointer to the model registry.

 <Tabs
   defaultValue="registry"